 - Stars: Jason Momoa, Landon Liboiron, Zoe Boyle

-This tv show is all about living off the land and farming different kinds of obstacles through the way, one of them being other people.
+This tv show is all about living off the land and overcoming different kinds of obstacles along the way, one of them being other people.
 On a side note, this tv show is a Netflix original so you can only watch it on Netflix.

 - Creator: Jamie Brown